10 Best Things to Do in Breckenridge

 If you truly want to experience Breckenridge’s breathtaking beauty, hit the trails!
 There are hundreds of hiking and biking trails in and around Breckenridge which makes it easy to take part in of one of the most popular summer and winter activities.
 From gentle dirt roads to challenging summits, there are a wide variety of options for all types of hikers.
 Breckenridge hiking is an experience for every visitor to enjoy.
 Be sure to review and follow Leave No Trace principles before heading out and be prepared for your adventure.

 The Breckenridge arts and culture scene is the heartbeat to our town.
 Our mountain community is packed with artists who find passion in their surroundings – of course, it’s not hard to be inspired here.
 Breckenridge Creative Arts (BreckCreate) was developed by the town to support and promote arts, culture, and creative experiences throughout Breckenridge.
 From quality performances, visual arts, workshops and classes, interactive festivals, historic tours and more, Breckenridge Creative Arts is a transformative force with a full lineup of opportunities to tap into any day of the week.

 9. Attend one of Breckenridge’s Signature Events

 We don’t just call ourselves the most social mountain town.
 We are.
 Our calendar is filled with not-to-miss events—aka excuses to celebrate our rich history, dynamic community, endless creativity, local libations and so much more.
-Praise the Norse god of snow at Ullr Fest, take in the fall colors at Breckenridge Oktoberfest, or watch as 20-ton blocks of snow are transformed into enormous, intricate works of art at the International Snow Sculpture Championships.
+Praise the Norse god of snow at Ullr Fest, take in the fall colors at Breckenridge Wine Classic, or watch as 20-ton blocks of snow are transformed into enormous, intricate works of art at the International Snow Sculpture Championships.

 10. Try Something New